What is a camshaft?

 How to reset camshaft position sensor?

-• Locate the camshaft position sensor.
+• Locate the sensor.
 This sensor is typically located near the top of the engine, on or near the cylinder head.
 It may be mounted on the front or rear of the engine.

 • Disconnect the sensor’s electrical connector.
 This is typically a small, plastic connector that is attached to the sensor.